ska-telescope/ska-sdp-qa-signal-display/docs/src/running.rst

 Running the Display
 ===================

-The display can be run in three ways; DEvelopment, Docker or Kubernetes.
+The display can be run in three ways; Development, Docker or Kubernetes.

 Development
 -----------